 Can the difference between Heat Exchanger and Condenser be none?!

 As we’re now aware of the difference between Heat Exchanger and Condenser, that’s a tricky question to say no to.
 However, while using a heat exchanger, there is barely any heat transfer between two solid states.
-Under these circumstances, if you either cool down or heat up the process, a heat exchanger can be used as a condenser.
+Under these circumstances, if you either cool down or heat the process, a heat exchanger can be used as a condenser.
 In this situation, the heat exchanger can take the vapor and condense it into either solid or liquid.
-As we mentioned before, a refrigerator is a great example of condensers, which extracts the heat from the interior part and releases it into the surrounding air outside.
+As we mentioned before, a refrigerator is a great example of a condenser, which extracts the heat from the interior part and releases it into the surrounding air outside.

 Can A Heat Exchanger Be Used as A Condenser?

-The answer to the often asked issue of whether it can be utilized as a heat exchanger is yes.
+The answer to the often-asked issue of whether it can be utilized as a heat exchanger is yes.
 In addition to just heating or cooling objects, a heat exchanger may also be used to condense them into a liquid, gas, or vapor.